sophiagould/SP17ECE264pa04/README.md

 Your Makefile for PA04 needs to run the five test cases stored in testdir, using a target called `testall`.
+The name of the executable should be 'pa04'.
+This is essential as we will use your executable file to test some other testcases as well.
+Also when you run the five test cases using 'testall' target, the output files generated for each input test file should be named 'output_<test file name>' e.g. For file test1, ouptput file name should be output_test1.

 **Don't forget to define the flags `RUN_INTEGRATE` and `TEST_INTEGRATE` to make sure that the code you write in answer04.c gets compiled!**